-What follows is a list of every preview build of Redstone 4, starting with the most recent.
-For each build, we've included the date of its release and a link to Microsoft's announcement about it.
-We've also kept the list of all the preview builds that led up to Windows 10 Fall Creators Update (Redstone 3) and the Windows 10 Creators Update (Redstone 2), which are below the builds of Redstone 4.
+What follows is a list of every preview build of Redstone 5, starting with the most recent.
+For each build, we've included the date of its release, a summary of what’s in the build and a link to Microsoft's announcement about it.
+After that you’ll find summaries of all the preview builds that led up to the Windows 10 April 2018 Update (Redstone 4), the Windows 10 Fall Creators Update (Redstone 3) and the Windows 10 Creators Update (Redstone 2).

 Note: If you're looking for information about updates being rolled out to all Windows 10 users, not previews for Microsoft Insiders, see "Windows 10: A guide to the updates."